How To Perform Regular WordPress Backup

 If the download was successful, “Queued files” should be empty, “Failed transfers” should be empty, and “Successful transfers” should show a high number.

-Also, on your desktop, you would see a “wp-content” folder.
+Also, on your desktop, you will see a “wp-content” folder.

 Next, you may decide to also backup your wp-config file.
 To do this, scroll down to find this file, right-click on it, and click Download.